-- Current catch sampling has been conducted since October 2018.
-There were delays to this project caused by COVID-19 employment restrictions.
-Sampling will continue once the COVID-19 restrictions are lifted - Results will be included in the new stock assessment for tarakihi.
+- Current catch sampling has been conducted since October 2018. - Results will be included in the new stock assessment for tarakihi.

 11.4.
 Genetic research

 The objective of the genetic research is to better understand the connectivity of tarakihi through genetics in order to determine the structure of the New Zealand tarakihi stock.